 You might be inclined to don five layers of clothing and want to seal up the barn for warmth, but Wheeler notes that “even during the worst winter days, cold, dry fresh air is desirable and comfortable for horses.
-While horses’ body heat warms air in a closed barn, unfortunately humidity, which is also trapped, makes the barn damp, dank, and feeling colder.”
+While horses’ body heat warms the air in a closed barn, unfortunately, trapped humidity makes the barn damp, dank, and feeling colder.”

 Elford acknowledges the difficulty in keeping barns open in inclement weather: “While we need to keep water pipes and waterers from freezing, a complete exchange of air is necessary for sufficient removal of air pollutants.
 Heating waterers and burying pipes protects from freezing.”

 Barn air quality benefits from ventilation year-round, via small slots or openings along the building’s perimeter that allow fresh air to enter and stale air to leave.
 Opening doors and windows further amplifies air circulation for improved respiratory health.

 Horse traffic and footing maintenance in indoor arenas introduce dust to adjacent stalls.
 During winter Wheeler suggests oiling footing with high-grade, Vaseline-based petroleum (not motor oil) to weigh down and glue particles together so they don’t loft.
 “Watering the footing,” she says, “increases the likelihood of it freezing into hard lumps, which is dangerous for riding.
 This also increases humidity in the building, which impacts structural soundness by rusting metal and rotting wood.”